Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 In UK settings, shadowing has revealed a range of issues, from excessive handovers in NHS trusts to tool overload in financial services.

-For CEOs, observation is time-intensive but invaluable.
+Observation is time-intensive but invaluable.
 It provides direct evidence for interventions.

 It also signals commitment.
 Employees notice when leaders take time to see work first-hand.